 Sometimes you get sent a submission for a blog which just blows you away!
 You get drawn in by the drama, the detail, the venue, that cake (wow!), the textures …… all of it really!
 That was what is was like for me with this Babes with the Power wedding styled shoot from our tribe member Chloe Mary Photography.

-Shot in the stunning Arnosvale wedding venue with influences from ‘Rock n Roll’, David Bowie and the film Labyrinth (gosh I love that film!), it’s an awesome example of how you can celebrate being yourselves and have your wedding your way!
+Shot in the stunning Arnosvale wedding venue with gothic wedding influences from ‘Rock n Roll’, David Bowie and the film Labyrinth (gosh I love that film!).
+It’s an awesome example of how you can celebrate being yourselves and have your wedding your way!
 I can’t tell you how I struggled to even pick the photos to feature on this one.
 So, I really hope that you enjoy it too!

 When I asked Chloe to let me know her favourite photo (which is also the main picture for this blog) her answer pretty much sums up everything about this blog!